 Moisture can affect the quality of strawberries so we do not wash them once they have been picked.
 We also minimise the number of times they are handled – from paddock to plate – so they are fresh and pristine when you buy them.
 We suggest you give your Piñata strawberries a light rinse and pat with a paper towel before you eat them.

-Piñata strawberries come in two 250g punnets and are available at leading supermarkets.
-BerryWorld strawberries are available in a 350g heat-sealed square punnet.
+Piñata strawberries are available in 250g and 350g heat-sealed punnets and 500g clamshell punnets.
+BerryWorld strawberries are available in a 350g heat-sealed punnet.

 Can I pick my own Piñata strawberries? +

 No. As Piñata Farms is a large-scale commercial strawberry producer, our strawberries are grown to order, harvested by carefully trained picking crews under supervision and sent directly to our supermarket and retail customers.
 They are widely available in stores throughout Queensland, New South Wales, Victoria, the Australian Capital Territory and Tasmania.

 Where do you get your picking trolleys? +

 We make picking trolleys to our own specifications at Wamuran and Stanthorpe.
 Each picker has their own trolley that fits neatly inside the rows, providing easy picking and plenty of space for stacking just-picked strawberries.

 Why are your strawberries only available on the Eastern Seaboard? +